 IIS partners with Global Access Partners, a proactive and influential network which initiates high-level discussions at the cutting edge of the most pressing commercial, social and global issues of today, such as identity management, new approaches to privacy and trust in the information age and cloud computing.

 Open Forum is an independent collaborative think-tank built around an interactive discussion website hosted and moderated by Global Access Partners (GAP).
 It provides a platform for focused dialogue on social, political, economic, ecological and cultural issues and challenges.
-Blogs include Privacy and Trust, and Open Government to which IIS is a regular contributor.
+IIS has participated in initiatives such as Privacy and Trust as well as blogs on Open Forum.